Of the thousands of places to visit for music lovers in the USA, we have narrowed it down to these 8 iconic areas.

 GRAMMY Museum Mississippi

 GRAMMY awards are the most coveted accolades in the music industry and the main GRAMMY Museum is in Los Angeles.
 But did you know there is a second GRAMMY Museum in Mississippi?
-Located on famed Highway 61 (the Blues Highway) on the campus of Delta State University, GRAMMY Museum Mississippi is a must visit for music lovers.
+Located on famed Highway 61 (the Blues Highway) on the campus of Delta State University in Cleveland MS, GRAMMY Museum Mississippi is a must visit for music lovers.

 Jimmy Buffett Sites